6 Tips to Get Relief From a Stuffy Nose

 3. Control your breathing

-Have you ever plugged your ears and nose to open up your sinuses?
+Have you ever popped your ears by plugging your nose and blowing?
 If so, this technique is very similar to that.

 How do you do it?